hudy9x/keyreader/README.md

 # Introduction

-Keyread - an open source keystroke visualizer that inspired from KeyCastr
+KeyReader - an open source keystroke visualizer that inspired from KeyCastr

 ![image-1](./docs/screenshoot.png)

-It enables you to share your keystroke when streaming your screen.
+KeyReader enables you to share your keystroke when streaming your screen.
 And yes, it looks like KetCastr.
 The only difference is that it supports **Windows**.

 For now, it only provide one theme as the above image